flackoon/ruby-notebook/the_well_grounded_rubyist/docs/ruby_literacy.md

 There's a third way to load files: `require_relative`.
 This command loads features by searching relative to the directory in which the file from which it's called resides.

+## Out-of-the-box Ruby tools and applications

+When you install Ruby, you get a handful of important command-line tools, which are installed in whatever directory is configured as bindir.

+- **ruby** – The interpreter
+- **irb** – The interactive Ruby interpreter
+- **rdoc** and **ri** – Ruby documentation tools
+- **rake** – Ruby make, a task-management utility
+- **gem** – A Ruby library and application package-management utility
+- **erb** – A templating system

+### Interpreter command-line switches

+#### Check syntax (-c)

+The `-c` switch tells Ruby to check the code in one or more files for syntactical accuracy without executing the code.

+#### Turn on warnings (-w)

+This flag causes the interpreter to run in warning mode.
+It's Ruby's way of saying, "What you've done is syntactically correct, but it's weird.
+Are you sure you meant to do that?"

+#### Execute literal script (-e)

+The `-e` switch tells the interpreter that the command line includes Ruby code in quotation marks, and that it should execute that actual code rather than execute the code contained in a file.

+`$ ruby -e 'puts "David A. Black".reverse'`

+If you want to feed a program with more than one line to the -e switch, you can use literal line breaks or semicolons to separate lines.

+#### Run in line mode (-l)

+The `-l` switch causes every string output by the program to be placed on a line of its own, even if it normally wouldn't be.
+Usually this means that lines that are output using `print`, rather than `puts`, and that therefore don't automatically end with a newline character, now end with a newline.

+If a line ends with a newline character _already_, running it through `-l` adds _another_ newline.

+#### Require named file or extension (-rname)

+The `-r` switch calls `require` on its argument; `ruby – rscanf` will require **scanf** when the interpreter starts up.
+You can put more than one `-r` switch on a single command line.

+#### Run in verbose mode (-v, --verbose)

+Does two things: prints out information about your Ruby version, and then turns on the same warning mechanism as the `-w` flag.

+#### Combining switches (-cw)

+You can also combine two or more in a single invocation of Ruby.

+`$ ruby -cw filename`